Listen to this policy:

 - risk to personal safety.

-We must then consider whether these risks will be addressed if we make an application with notice giving the respondents a short amount of time to file a notice of intention to appear.
-If this will not address the risks, we then consider whether we should make a without notice application for interim custody.
+If this will not mitigate the risks, we consider whether we should make a without notice application for interim custody.
 We must take into account:

 - the immediacy of the safety or wellbeing concern

-- the degree to which we have been able to engage with whānau or family to share our concerns and explore alternative options
+- the degree to which we have been able to engage with whānau or family to share our concerns, explore alternative options and build safety

-- the nature of any existing and previous involvement we have or may have had with te tamaiti and their whānau or family and how that connects to the current events causing the concern.
+- the nature of any existing and previous involvement with te tamaiti or rangatahi and their whānau or family, and how this contributes to our understanding of oranga.

 Process for preparing the application for approval